mikecann/gatsby_mikecann.co.uk/content/posts/post-to-tumblr-v3-13.md

 The change log:

-<pre>- v3.13 -- 20/01/13
+- v3.13 -- 20/01/13

-+ More one-click options for post state, tags and caption
+* More one-click options for post state, tags and caption
-+ New button in the options for resetting Tumblr auth
+* New button in the options for resetting Tumblr auth
-+ New button for formatted posts for posting to draft
+* New button for formatted posts for posting to draft
-+ Fixed it so you no longer have a menu on one-click if you only have one blog
+* Fixed it so you no longer have a menu on one-click if you only have one blog
-+ Correct verbs are now displayed in the desktop notifications when posting
+* Correct verbs are now displayed in the desktop notifications when posting
-+ Fixed an issue with white pages if you rename your blog</pre>
+* Fixed an issue with white pages if you rename your blog